aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/90_backtrace.md

 ## Review Service backtrace

-Let’s now take a look at the transactions and Services by clicking on the `Transactions and services` left side Dynatrace menu.
+Let’s now take a look at the Services by clicking on the `Services` left side Dynatrace menu.

 Pick the `backend` service.